idesolutions/simple-logo-carousel/readme.txt

 == Changelog ==

+= 1.9.4 =

+* Fixed vulnerability for Stored Cross-Site Scripting via the "id" parameter due to insufficient input sanitization and output escaping.

 = 1.9.3 =

 * Allow Autoplay Speed to be saved as 0 to allow for continuous scrolling when Animation is set to Linear.